2.4 Widget Processors

 2.4.1 Interface

-All WidgetProcessors must implement the WidgetProcessor interface.
-This interface defines three methods:
+All WidgetBuilders must implement the WidgetBuilder interface.
+This is a simple interface that defines only one method:

-W processWidget( W widget, String elementName, Map<String, String> attributes, M metawidget );
+W buildWidget( String elementName, Map<String, String> attributes, M metawidget )

 final Object someObject = ...;